LauraArazan/DS2020-Final-Project-Team-29/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 What does an ideal customer look like?
-Here I filtered the top 20% of spending customers, who accepted at least one campaign, were from 30 to 60 (inclusive), and had a median income at or above that of all of the customers sampled.
+Taking into account what the graphs above, I filtered the top 20% of spending customers, who accepted at least one campaign, were from 30 to 60 (inclusive), and had a median income at or above that of all of the customers sampled.

 ``` r
 ideal <- df %>%